derekPrivacy/NodejsORM/readme.md

 7. manually create a new database named `nodejsSequelize` use GUI interface inside http://localhost/phpmyadmin/

-8. the database ORM is sequelize
+8. the database ORM is Sequelize

     8.1 to setup database table needed for the quiz , do `sequelize db:migrate`